 There are two things that are odd about this little scene.
-The first thing is possibly just me, but the second is definitely textual.
+The first thing is (I think) just me, but the second is definitely textual.

 I would like to point out that, for almost the entirety of this novella, the prose is clean and precise and easy to follow, and it gives exactly as many details as needed to firmly place or imagine a thing, including the location where it happens.

-So when I encounter this sort of sudden and ambiguous vagueness, I cannot help but wonder if it is deliberate.
+So when I encountered this sudden and ambiguous vagueness, I did wonder about it.

 I would also like to say that this brief confusion on my part, which temporarily made this scene so surreal and liminal to me, may be entirely due to my own botched reading of that paragraph.
 I mean, the moment that you say “oh, the scene is happening in a morgue”, everything clicks into place, and there’s no longer anything liminal about it.

-But (and here’s the second thing) there’s the truly bizarre nature of the words coming out of Estelle’s mouth, and Dorothy’s peculiar denial… And, of course, there’s the rest of the ending, with its unnerving double-vision and its surreal tone, which this scene is absolutely a part of.
+But (and here’s the second thing) there’s the truly bizarre nature of the words coming out of Estelle’s mouth, and Dorothy’s peculiar denial… And, of course, there’s the rest of the ending.
+The rest of the ending has exactly the same unnerving double-vision and surreal tone which dominates this scene.

-So I can’t help but wonder if the image of Estelle as a ghost in Dorothy’s hallway, a ghost reciting the most pessimistic and brutal accusations of Dorothy’s subconscious (in a way that breaks from the reality of Estelle’s character and transforms her into a cursed cipher), was an image that was intended by Ingalls (or at least hoped for) as a layer of a possibility over the more mundane understanding of that vaguely-worded scene.
+So I do wonder if the image of Estelle as a ghost in Dorothy’s hallway, a ghost reciting the most pessimistic and brutal accusations of Dorothy’s subconscious (in a way that breaks from the reality of Estelle’s character and transforms her into a cursed cipher), was an image that was thought of by Ingalls as a layer of a possibility over the more mundane understanding of that vaguely-worded scene.

-This is something that I wonder mostly because of how the rest of the ending plays out – a constant, careful flickering balance between the two (or three) visions of the ending, none of which cancel each other out and which exist simultaneously on top of each other.
+This (honestly very subjective) thought only occurs to me because of how the rest of the ending plays out: a constant, careful flickering balance between the two (or three) visions of the ending, none of which cancel each other out and which exist simultaneously on top of each other.

 She put the receiver back, got Larry’s salad bowl, and told him to be ready.
 They would take the car.
 Fred never minded where she went anymore, or when.
 At first… he had fussed.
 She was unprotected, he said.
 Anything could happen, even in the suburbs… She ought to get a dog at least, he had told her, for protection.
 All right, she had said, all right.
 She had bought a dog; a little, upright, friendly dog called a Jack Russell terrier.
 She had named him Bingo and took him home.
 Fred exploded.
 “Call that a dog?” he had shouted.
 “It’s smaller than a load of bread.”
 “He’s very quick,” she had explained, “and his attention never leaves you.
 He’s—” “Oh, Jesus Christ, Dot.
 You would go get some useless toy dog like that.
 Fat lot of good that would be if you turn a corner and bump into a gang of roughs who’d beat you up and rape you.”
 “With my luck,” she had screamed, “they’d tie me to the railings and rape the dog instead.”
 He had hit her, in order, he had explained later, to calm her down, and she had begun to sob and asked why he had wanted twin beds and why they never slept together any more, even just to be together.
 He had said it made him feel guilty, because he just couldn’t, because nothing was right any longer…